Open-Turing-Project/TuringDocs/markdown/sys_getusername.md

 ##Description
 The **Sys.GetUserName **function is used to determine the name of the current user.
-It returns Unknown if a name could not be determined.
+It returns &#147;Unknown&#148; if a name could not be determined.